whyrusleeping/ipfs-see-all/README.md

 be objects that you have manually unpinned (via `ipfs pin rm`).
 Second, they could be objects whose pins were lost by the ipfs repo [pinset bug](https://github.com/ipfs/go-ipfs/pull/3273).
-If you suspect the pins printed out were lost, first make sure you've updated to a [patched version if ipfs], then you can run `ipfs pin add` on them to re-pin them safely.
+If you suspect the pins printed out were lost, first make sure you've updated to a [go-ipfs v0.4.4 or later](https://dist.ipfs.io/#go-ipfs), then you can run `ipfs pin add` on them to re-pin them safely.

 For example, if you want to re-pin all objects found by the 'lost-pins' mode, you can do: